 This platform offer organization with a tool that developers and connect a technology stack that assists in creating personalization tools, email platforms and adapting to the latest market and technology trends.

 CDPs provide access to businesses to collect data in any form; whether it is calling via API or direct queries to the database.
-This is why CDPs drive the best consumer experiences other than the counterparts.
+This is why CDPs drive the best consumer experiences other than their counterparts.

 3. CDP data can be used across multiple marketing segments or teams